clearcare/django-rest-framework-drilldown/README.rst

         # Primary model for the API (required)
         model = Invoice

+        # The picky flag defaults to False; if True, then any bad field in the
+        # request will result in an error.
+        #picky = True

         # Optional list of chained foreignKey, manyToMany, and oneToOne objects
         # your users can drill down into -- note that you do not need to build
         # separate serializers for these; DrilldownAPI builds them dynamically.